shadykdc/SampleProblems/README.md

 For example: -10,234 would be negative ten thousand two hundred thirty four.

+### stackMinClass.cpp
+Design a stack that has the ability to find the minimum in O(1) time.

 ### ticTacToe.cpp
 Devise a representation of an NxN tic-tac-toe game board, with the variation you only need M tokens in a row to win (in any direction), such that a win can be verified in O(1) time.